Despite genetic breakthroughs like feminized and auto flowering seeds, sometimes, you just can’t beat the original.

 There are two stages to the development of a cannabis plant.
 These are the vegetative phase where the stems and leaves grow and the flowering phase where your buds begin to develop.

-The vegetative stage when growing marijuana requires lots of light.
+The vegetative stage when growing cannabis requires lots of light.
 You will need your indoor bulbs trained on the plant for around 18 hours a day to keep it in this stage and this will last indefinitely if you maintain the same light levels.

 The average time for the vegetative stage can be anything from 2 to 8 weeks.
 The longer you leave it, the more your plant will grow.